liam1472/argus-interactive-guide/docs-internal/TEMPLATE_GUIDE.md

 # 🚀 Docusaurus + Electron Template

-Template để tạo documentation website với offline desktop app có auto-update.
+Template to create documentation website with offline desktop app and auto-update.

 ## Features